CSC207-UofT/course-project-git-good-207/final_progress_report.md

 This PR added tests for the UserProfileController class: https://github.com/CSC207-UofT/course-project-git-good-207/pull/130

 ### Yolanda
 In Phase 2, I improved post creation in Post Controller by taking care of more invalid input such as multiple-word ingredients and lack of spaces in ingredients.
 I also refactored my code to reduce repetition using a helper.
-I edited and polished the Design Document in accordance with the TA feedback.
+I helped discover more bugs in our program and fixed the problem of encountering an error when entering invalid input when choosing a post.
+I edited and polished the Design Document in accordance with the TA feedback and wrote out the Accessibility Report.
+An important pull request I made was https://github.com/CSC207-UofT/course-project-git-good-207/pull/43 because I completed PostController for creating posts and recipes which is a major feature of the program; moreover, I introduced a new RecipeManager class to facilitate this process.

 ### Justin
 With regards to Phase 2, I implemented unit testings for all the Filter and Feed classes.
 With the creation of the DummyInOut interface by Shawn, I was able to conduct testings for FeedController and tested for invalid inputs too.
 I increased the complexity of unit tests for Feed and FeedManager as suggested by the TA.
 Furthermore, I created our presentation slides with the help of some others based on our design document.